Can Coconut Oil Cure A Yeast Infection?

 Advertisement

 At best, coconut oil could do nothing, which would prolong the misery of your yeast infection.
-But Dr. Minkin cautions that trying to use coconut oil as a remedy might actually make your yeast infection worse — and that's definitely not a favorable outcome.
-According to a blog post from River Place OB/GYN, coconut oil can create a biofilm in your vagina, essentially a layer that protects fungus and bacteria from being easily washed away.
+But Dr Minkin cautions that trying to use coconut oil as a remedy might actually make your yeast infection worse — and that's definitely not a favourable outcome.
+According to a blog post from River Place, coconut oil can create a biofilm in your vagina, essentially a layer that protects fungus and bacteria from being easily washed away.
 It may mess with your vaginal pH or microbiome too, which can up your risk of a future infection.

 Advertisement